 South Africa’s Philosopher Giants

-All WTM Centres are immeasurably precious, but the South African Centre holds a unique place in the WTM’s heart, because South Africa is the home of four extraordinarily honest, profound, denial-free, prophetic thinkers who have contributed mightily to humanity’s journey to find the human-race-liberating understanding of the human condition that is now presented in Jeremy Griffith’s masterpiece — his 2016 book FREEDOM: The End Of The Human Condition.
+All WTM Centres are immeasurably precious, but the South African Centres hold a unique place in the WTM’s heart, because South Africa is the home of four extraordinarily honest, profound, denial-free, prophetic thinkers who have contributed mightily to humanity’s journey to find the human-race-liberating understanding of the human condition that is presented Jeremy Griffith’s masterpiece, FREEDOM: The End Of The Human Condition.

 SIR LAURENS VAN DER POST (1906–1996), who was knighted in 1981 ‘for public service’, was a South African author, farmer, war hero, political adviser to British heads of government, close friend of Prince Charles, godfather of Prince William, educator, journalist, humanitarian, explorer and, above all, a pre-eminent philosopher — philosophy being the all-important study of ‘the truths underlying all reality’.

 The depth of Sir Laurens’ influence on Jeremy Griffith’s life and thinking is revealed by the fact that he is the author most quoted throughout his work.
 In Freedom Essay 51, which is all about Sir Laurens’ great vision, Jeremy wrote, “I cannot overstate the inspiring, soul-reinforcing influence Sir Laurens van der Post has had on my life.
 His books about humanity’s lost state of innocence helped me to hold onto the truth of the existence of another true world and ultimately solve the human condition.
 Indeed, the reason I chose to launch my book FREEDOM at the Royal Geographical Society (RGS) in London in 2016 was because that is where Sir Laurens, in his 1990 RGS Television Lecture of the Year, anticipated FREEDOM and its ultimate exploration, which is into the human condition.”